-- · A grade point average of 3.50 - .
-A minimum of twelve college credits with no grade lower than "C" and no "I"s. - The 12- credit block which qualified the student for the Dean's List can be used only once. - Credits must be earned within one (1) academic year, e.g., academic year 2022/23 for Fall and Spring semesters only.
+- A grade point average of 3.50; - A minimum of 12 college-level credits with no grade lower than "C" and no "I"s between the fall and spring semesters (part-time students can only be on the spring list because 12 or more college-level credits are needed to achieve the Dean's List in the academic year); - Credits must be earned within one (1) academic year, e.g., academic year 2022/23 for Fall and Spring semesters only.

-Only college-level courses m nav be counted.
+Only college-level courses may be counted.

-Phi Theta Kappa International Honor Society -
+Phi Theta Kappa International Honor Society